rsksmart/devportal/README.md

     It is a good idea to set this to include any words or phrases which you think a reader would search for when looking for this page.

-### Changelog
+## Changelog

 A changelog is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.

 [Rootstock Changelog](https://dev.rootstock.io/changelog/) provides information about the latest product updates to the RSKj node and products within the Rootstock Ecosystem.

-To update the changelog, see `/changelog.md` folder.
+To update the changelog or add a new article, see `/changelog.md` folder.
 Create a file with the date and title of the change.
 For e.g, `2024-07-04-introducing-arrowhead-6-3-0.md`.

 Add the update details.
 See below for an example: